mdavis-xyz/mdavis.xyz/pages/voting/content.md

 Election officials must defend their system against foreign nation states.
 Their enemies are as powerful as the [NSA](https://www.theguardian.com/world/2013/sep/05/nsa-gchq-encryption-codes-security), and [Russia's Kremlin](https://www.wired.com/story/russia-election-hacking-playbook/).
 The stakes for big elections are [literally *trillions* of dollars](https://www.youtube.com/watch?v=w3_0x6oaDmI), so the enemies will be willing to spend comparable amounts of money to change the outcome.

-One example of the kind of attacks that nation states can deploy is that America's NSA deliberately lobbied standards group to adopt an encryption algorithm [they knew how to break](https://en.wikipedia.org/wiki/Dual_EC_DRBG).
+Examples of attacks which are only used when nation states are involved and the stakes are this high include:

-Another example is the [STUXNET](https://en.wikipedia.org/wiki/Stuxnet) attack, where the US and Israeli governments managed to inject malware into a computer which was completely offline.
+* the [STUXNET](https://en.wikipedia.org/wiki/Stuxnet) attack, where the US and Israeli governments managed to inject malware into a computer which was completely offline, by using infected USB drives, and multiple [zero-day exploits](https://en.wikipedia.org/wiki/Zero-day_(computing));

-# TODO: mention anti-encryption legal back doors, and Intel iDRAC

-# TODO: mention 2G attack
+* the time America's NSA deliberately lobbied standards group to adopt an encryption algorithm [they knew how to break](https://en.wikipedia.org/wiki/Dual_EC_DRBG), which was subsequently used all over the world
+* the [Stingray attack](https://www.techdirt.com/articles/20110923/17251716080/details-emerging-stingray-technology-allowing-feds-to-locate-people-pretending-to-be-cell-towers.shtml), where governments mimic mobile towers, to execute Man-In-The-Middle attacks on the 2G network.
+(Many voting machines transmit vote totals [over the 2G network](https://www.nytimes.com/2018/02/21/magazine/the-myth-of-the-hacker-proof-voting-machine.html).)
+* governments can use laws like [Australia's Assistance and Access bill](https://parlinfo.aph.gov.au/parlInfo/download/legislation/bills/r6195_aspassed/toc_pdf/18204b01.pdf;fileType=application%2Fpdf#search=%22legislation/bills/r6195_aspassed/0000%22) to force technology companies [to secretly install backdoors in their systems](https://thenextweb.com/politics/2018/12/10/australias-horrific-new-encryption-law-likely-to-obliterate-its-tech-scene/One/).
+(Government's around the world are [banning Huawei routers and devices](https://www.abc.net.au/news/2018-08-23/huawei-banned-from-providing-5g-mobile-technology-australia/10155438) from critical infrastructure, solely because they are worried China will use this exact attack.)

-But worst of all is the [Ken Thompson Hack](./KTH.pdf).
+But scariest of all is the [Ken Thompson Hack](./KTH.pdf).
 Someone may write innocent and strong software for a voting machine, but if that software developer's laptop was infected with this worm, the compiled (computer readable) version of their code can be modified to be different to what they wrote.
-For example, the worm could tell the voting machine to change every 10th vote for Party X to a vote for Party Y.
+For example, the worm could tell the voting machine to change every tenth vote for Party X to a vote for Party Y.
 The shocking thing about this is that since it is impossible to convert any non-trivial computer code back to human-readable form, this attack is undetectable.
 Since some software on every computer originated from another computer (which could be infected), it is *theoretically impossible* to know with certainty that any device has not been infected.
-This attack is difficult to execute.
-However when *trillions* of dollars are on the line, it's quite conceivable.
+This attack is difficult to execute in practice, however when *trillions* of dollars are on the line, and large foreign governments want to sway the outcome, it becomes a realistic threat.

 ## Digital Voting In Practice